willduff/mixedreality-enthusiast-guide/docs/using-games-and-apps-in-windows-mixed-reality.md

 ## How to get into your first SteamVR experience

-The Windows Mixed Reality SteamVR preview allows users to run SteamVR experiences on Windows Mixed Reality headsets.
-After installing the Windows Mixed Reality SteamVR preview on Steam users can launch their Steam applications from their desktop or Steam library and play them directly on their Windows headset.
+Windows Mixed Reality for SteamVR allows users to run SteamVR experiences on Windows Mixed Reality immersive headsets.
+After installing  Windows Mixed Reality for SteamVR, users can launch their favorite SteamVR applications from their desktop or Steam library and play them directly on their Windows headset.

-To get started with the SteamVR preview, follow the steps [here](https://aka.ms/WindowsMixedRealitySteamVR).
+To get started follow the [SteamVR setup instructions for Windows Mixed Reality](https://support.microsoft.com/en-us/help/4053622/windows-10-play-steamvr-games-in-windows-mixed-reality).

 ## See also